HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/travel-paths/index.md

 ![travel path styled](media/map.png)

 You can either change the point symbology of the centroids to a smaller black dot (e.g. size `1.5`) _or_`uncheck` the `Centroids` layer entirely in the layer list to have the dots not appear.
 You may want to leave them in the layer list, though not symbolized, so that you can use the attributes to power labelling later on.
-Tips for labeling and otherwise laying out the rest of the map (e.g. titles, legends, exporting as an image, etc.) are covered in Cartographic Conventions for Academic Publishing [coming soon].
+Tips for labeling and otherwise laying out the rest of the map (e.g. titles, legends, exporting as an image, etc.) are covered in [Styling Maps for Academic Publishing in QGIS](https://mapping.share.library.harvard.edu/tutorials/arcgis-qgis/cartography-academic-publishing/).